History of the Trans-Am Series: Modern era: More evolution (1989–2005)

 It was, however, the end of the "American muscle revival" era that had begun in 1989, with Italian manufacturer Qvale winning the championship in 2000.

 The rules package changed again in 2000, with "Spec" (design specifications) rear wings being made legal for the first time, and new manufacturers being added to the eligibility list (exotics such as the Panoz Esperante, Qvale Mangusta and Jaguar XKR), along with their fuel injected / multi-valve engines.

 For the last race of the 2003 season, the series went to Puerto Rico for the first time in history, with hometown hero Wally Castro finishing first.
-It was also the first time since 1991 that the series raced outside of North America (i.e. the United States and Canada).
+It was also the first time since 1991 that the series raced outside of Continental North America.

 In 2003 and 2004, it was the Jaguar XKR's turn to win all but one race (10/11, 8/9), powered by its Double Overhead Camshaft, Jaguar AJ-V8 engine, again courtesy of Paul Gentilozzi and Rocketsports Racing.

 With his win in Edmonton, Alberta (Canada) in 2005, Greg Pickett became the only Trans Am Series driver in its 39-year history to win at least one race in four different decades.

-New ownership and cancelletions (2006–2008)
+New ownership and cancellations (2006–2008)

 Open Wheel Racing Series, co-owned by Gentilozzi, Gerald Forsythe and Kevin Kalkhoven, became the new owners of Trans-Am in late 2003.
 However, the series ceased operations after the 2005 season Due to a lack of participants and interest.
 The SCCA continued to own the series' name.
 In 2006, SCCA Pro Racing took over ownership and management of the series.
 A mere two races were run at Heartland Park Topeka in September and October 2006, using Trans-Am Series rules and the Trans-Am name.
 Fields were shored up by a makeshift assortment of SCCA GT-1 class amateur racers in town for the National Championship Runoffs later that week.
 Paul Gentilozzi won both of the races, and was awarded the 2006 Trans-Am Series Drivers' Championship.
 No Manufacturers' Championship was awarded.

 In 2007 and 2008, there were no Trans-Am Series races of any kind, and for a while, it seemed like it was the end of the Trans-Am Series, but that would soon change.